Role of the Directorate

 Over the last number of years Mountjoy male prison has had each of its four radial accommodation wings refurbished and in-cell sanitary facilities installed.
 This has brought to an end the need for “slopping out” in one of the busiest, while also oldest, prisons in Ireland, and has radically improved the basic standard of prison accommodation there.
 The refurbishment of each of these wings means that not alone has slopping out been eradicated from Mountjoy but the refurbishment facilitated the elimination of overcrowding there and the move to the present position of one prisoner per cell.

 With basic sanitary standards now addressed, the longer term task is to bring the remainder of the prison up to an acceptable modern standard capable of serving needs into the future.
-In this context it is also possible to address wider issues in a well-considered masterplan, such as site layout, internal circulation, integration of St Patrick’s Institution with the main male prison, boundary issues, site services (power, heat, water and drainage), and internal security and segregation requirements.
+In this context it is also possible to address wider issues in a well-considered masterplan, such as site layout, internal circulation, integration of the former St Patrick’s Institution with the main male prison, boundary issues, site services (power, heat, water and drainage), and internal security and segregation requirements.

 Cloverhill Prison Cell Accommodation